3000 Cups of Deceit

 In 2012, Lance Armstrong’s unwavering insistence that he won seven Tours de France without using performance-enhancing drugs was shown to be a monstrous act of deceit.
 Armstrong was stripped of his victories, banned from bike racing for life, and compelled to leave the Lance Armstrong Foundation, which subsequently changed its name to the Livestrong Foundation.

 Which brings us to Greg Mortenson, the exalted school builder whose bestselling memoir, Three Cups of Tea, is billed as “the astonishing, uplifting story of a real-life Indiana Jones and his remarkable humanitarian campaign in the Taliban’s backyard.”
-Three years ago Mortenson was unmasked on 60 Minutes as a self-aggrandizing fabulist who used his charity, the Central Asia Institute, as “his personal ATM,” according to the CAI treasurer.
+In 2011, Mortenson was unmasked on 60 Minutes as a self-aggrandizing fabulist who used his charity, the Central Asia Institute, as “his personal ATM,” according to the CAI treasurer.
 But unlike Mam and Armstrong, Mortenson wasn’t booted to the curb.
-Turning a blind eye to his dishonest words and deeds, the CAI board of directors has continued to pitch Mortenson as the organization’s moral exemplar and guiding light, and still pays him $169,000 per year, according to the latest financial records released by CAI.
+Turning a blind eye to his dishonest words and deeds, the CAI board of directors continued to pitch Mortenson as the organization’s moral exemplar and guiding light, and kept paying him $169,000 per year, according to financial records released by CAI.

 Mortenson’s staying power raises doubts about the edict, generally accepted as gospel, that the best way to manage a public-relations crisis is to immediately accept responsibility for one’s transgressions and express remorse.
 Disregarding the conventional wisdom, Mortenson has maintained that although “mistakes were made,” he hasn’t committed any significant wrongdoing, which gives his supporters grounds for continuing to live in denial.